phalcon-orphanage/docs/pl/reference/routing.rst

 Match Callbacks
 ---------------
-Sometimes, routes must be matched if they meet specific conditions, you can add arbitrary conditions to routes using the 'beforeMatch' callback, if this function return false, the route will be treaded as non-matched:
+Sometimes, routes should only be matched if they meet specific conditions.
+You can add arbitrary conditions to routes using the :code:`beforeMatch()` callback.
+If this function return :code:`false`, the route will be treated as non-matched:

 .. code-block:: php